LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: Evaluation

 \subsubsection{OETA vs. Least Squares}

-We compare OETA with the classic least squares (LS) method across three metrics: average maximum error per segment, average mean error per segment, and algorithm runtime.
-As shown in Figure \ref{fig:oeta_vs_ls}, OETA significantly outperforms LS by reducing the average maximum error by 15.4\%–26.6\% while incurring only 0.5\%–18\% of LS’s runtime.
-These improvements align with OETA's theoretical design, which directly minimizes the maximum segment error to accelerate binary search.
-Moreover, this efficiency makes OETA suitable for time-sensitive scenarios, offering an alternative approach to computing model parameters for other learned indexes.
+We evaluate the training efficacy of OETA against the standard least squares (LS) baseline by measuring three key metrics: average maximum error per segment, average mean error per segment, and algorithm runtime.
+As shown in Figure \ref{fig:oeta_vs_ls}, OETA consistently yields tighter error bounds.
+Compared to the LS baseline, OETA improves the average mean error by 12.5\% on average and reduces the average maximum error by 15.4\% to 26.6\%.
+This mean/maximum error trade-off is particularly effective when we employ maximum error sensitive binary search.
+In terms of runtime, OETA demonstrates fundamental advantages in computational efficiency and stability.
+Experimental results indicate that OETA consumes only 0.5\% to 18\% of the runtime required by LS.
+Crucially, while the performance of the Least Squares (LS) method exhibits high variance, OETA maintains a nearly consistent low overhead across diverse data distributions.
+The experimental results manifest the characteristics of an $O(1)$ algorithm, aligning with our theoretical derivations.
+Furthermore, this efficiency renders OETA more suitable for time-sensitive scenarios, providing an alternative approach for computing model parameters in other learned indexes.